Right Waste, Right Place

 Electronic Waste

-Electronic waste (e-waste) is growing at three times the rate than other wastewhich is why it’s great that you are sending it to the right place such as Penrith's Community Recycling Centre (CRC) and Council’s e-waste drop-off events, and not in your household bins.
+Electronic waste (e-waste) is growing at three times the rate than other wastewhich is why it’s great that you are sending it to the right place such as Penrith's Community Recycling Centre (CRC) and Council’s e-waste drop-off events, and not in your household bins or bulky waste collections.

-You can take mobile phones and accessories, as well as household batteries, to the collection stations at Penrith City Library’s branches for free.
+You can take mobile phones and accessories, as well, to the collection stations at Penrith City Library’s branches for free.

 For more information please visit penrith.city/ewaste